BDC Hamburger Icon

 What is the difference between WPA2 and WPA3?

-• Enhanced Open: This is a way of connecting to public Wi-Fi networks more securely.
+• Enhanced open: This is a way of connecting to public Wi-Fi networks more securely.
 Traditionally, cybercriminals have used man-in-the-middle attacks to hack into data connections on public Wi-Fi.

-Like WPA2, WPA3 has two modes: one for home and one for businesses.
-WPA3-Enterprise is designed for organizations and businesses that transmit sensitive data and offers a boosted 192-bit minimum-strength security protocol.
-It also incorporates cryptographic tools that align with the Commercial National Security Algorithm (CNSA) Suite that were created by the Committee on National Security Systems.
+• WPA3-Enterprise: Designed for organizations that transmit sensitive data, WPA3-Enterprise enforces a minimum 192-bit encryption strength for enhanced security.
+It also incorporates cryptographic tools that align with the Commercial National Security Algorithm (CNSA) Suite, which was created by the Committee on National Security Systems.

 How do you deploy WPA3-Enterprise?

-Users are assigned login credentials to enter when connecting to the network; they don’t see the actual encryption keys, and the keys aren’t stored on the device.
-This protects the wireless network against terminated employees or lost devices.
-When a user attempts to connect to your network, login credentials are sent through a virtual port.
+This setup boosts security by preventing unauthorized access from lost or stolen devices or former employees.
+When a user attempts to connect to the network, login credentials are sent through a virtual port.
 If successful, the encryption keys are distributed, granting the user full access.

 RADIUS server options

-• Windows Server: If you have a Windows Server set up, use the Network Policy Server (NPS).
+• Windows server: If you have a Windows server setup, use the network policy server (NPS).

 EAP options

+Your EAP choice depends on the security level you need and your server and client specs.
 Although there are more than 10 EAP types, the three most widely used are:

 Implementation may vary depending on the hardware and software you choose.